Welcome to Reception (EYFS) 2025 - 2026

 Our outdoor learning area is an environment that is richly resourced with exciting play materials and open-ended flexible resources that can be adapted and used in different ways, according to the needs and interests of our children.
 It is a very safe, secure and attractive area for your child to develop their learning.
 The children are encouraged to initiate their own learning and experiment with things they have learnt.

-The Early Years Foundation Stage Characteristics of Effective Learning
+Early Years Foundation Stage Characteristics of Effective Learning:

 Characteristics of Effective Learning